terraform-ibm-modules/terraform-ibm-devsecops-cc-toolchain/README.md

    terraform apply
 ```

-8. The new toolchain should now be visiable in your account
+8. The new toolchain should now be visible in your account

 ### Complete list of supported variables
 | Variables      | Description |